BettercareHealth/bettercare/primary-maternal-care/test-4.md

 16. What action should you take if a routine ultrasound examination early in pregnancy shows a placenta praevia?
 	1. A repeat ultrasound examination must be arranged at 32 weeks.
 	1. No further investigations are required.
-	1. Book the patient for an elective caesarean section at 38 weeks.
+	1. Book the patient for an elective Caesarean section at 38 weeks.
 	1. Refer the patient to hospital where she will be admitted.
 17. How will a patient describe a blood-stained vaginal discharge?
 	1. A vaginal bleed that soaks a sanitary towel.